Wellbeing Partners with Imbio to offer NHS organisations AI support for lung condition imaging

 The company also has a range of additional algorithms currently at research stage, as well as partnerships with a number of leading clinics and universities, including the University of Michigan, Oregon Health & Science University and the prestigious Mayo Clinic, a US academic medical centre based in Rochester, Minnesota.

 Imbio is the latest provider to make its technology available through Wellbeing Software’s AI Connect platform, which enables hospitals to embed their chosen algorithms into their radiology workflow, no matter what RIS or PACS they’re running.
-Our expertise in radiology workflow has already enabled trusts and organisations to speed up their adoption of AI.
+Our expertise in radiology workflow has already enabled trusts and organisations to speed up their adoption of AI for radiology.

 David Hannes, COO at Imbio, said: